-When you incur an Eligible Medical Expense, you file a claim with the Plan's Third Party Administrator by completing and mailing or faxing a Request for Reimbursement Form.
+When you incur an Eligible Healthcare Expense, you file a claim with Humana by completing and mailing or faxing a Request for Reimbursement Form.
 Forms can be mailed to PO Box 14167, Lexington, KY 40512-4167 or faxed to 1-800-905-1851.
-You may obtain a Request for Reimbursement Form from the Third Party Administrator or print a copy from the KEHP website at http://kehp.ky.gov.
+You may obtain a Request for Reimbursement Form from the Humana or print a copy from the KEHP website at kehp.ky.gov.
 You must include with your Request for Reimbursement Form a written statement from an independent third party (e.g., a receipt, EOB, etc.) associated with each expense that indicates the following:

-- (i) The nature of the expense (e.g. what type of service or treatment was provided). - (ii) The date the expense was incurred; and - (iii) The amount of the expense.
+- (i) The nature of the expense (e.g. what type of service or treatment was provided); - (ii) If the expense is for a prescribed over- the- counter drug, the written statement must indicate the name of the drug; - (iii) The date the expense was incurred; and - (iv) The amount of the expense.

-The Third Party Administrator will process the claim once it receives the Request for Reimbursement Form from you.
-Reimbursement for expenses that are determined to be Eligible Medical Expenses will be made as soon as possible after receiving the claim and processing it.
-If the expense is determined to not be an Eligible Medical Expense, you will receive notification of this determination.
-You must submit all claims for reimbursement for Eligible Medical Expenses during the Plan Year in which they were incurred or during the Run Out Period.
+Humana will process the claim once it receives the Request for Reimbursement Form from you.
+Reimbursement for expenses that are determined to be Eligible Healthcare Expenses will be made as soon as possible after receiving the claim and processing it.
+If the expense is determined to not be an Eligible Healthcare Expense, you will receive notification of this determination.
+You must submit all claims for reimbursement for Eligible Healthcare Expenses during the Plan Year in which they were incurred or during the Run Out Period.